-- Reviewing population projections from the U.S. Census, the 2022 American Community Surveys, Riverside University Health System - Public Health Strategic Health Alliance Pursuing Equity (SHAPE) data and other similar demographic data sources. - Administering surveys to older adults, disabled adults, their care providers and RCOoA contracted service providers in person, online, and by mail. - Hosting a public hearing to shared data compiled from our community surveys to demonstrate trends, their influence on our Area Plan goals and objectives, along with providing an opportunity to gain public feedback and input. - Reviewing reports, assessments, and current research on issues impacting our County's vulnerable adult population.
+- Reviewing population projections from the U.S. Census, the 2022 American Community Surveys, Riverside University Health System Public Health Strategic Health Alliance Pursuing Equity (SHAPE) data and other similar demographic data sources. - Administering surveys to older adults, disabled adults, their care providers and RCOoA contracted service providers in person, online, and by mail. - Hosting a public hearing to shared data compiled from our community surveys to demonstrate trends, their influence on our Area Plan goals and objectives, along with providing an opportunity to gain public feedback and input. - Reviewing reports, assessments, and current research on issues impacting our County's vulnerable adult population.

-Guided by the Older Americans and Older Californians acts, RCOoA works to include input and consider the needs of "Target Populations" in its evaluation of the community's needs, our advocacy efforts, and coordinating the delivery of services.
-RCOoA also seeks to tailor its department and program policies to align with requirements set by those respective acts.
-To that end, RCOoA places high priority in conducting outreach to these populations and ensuring individuals from these groups qualify and receive services and supports to address their needs.
-The Older Americans and Older Californians acts define "Target Populations" to include:
+As guided by the Older Americans and Older Californians acts, RCOoA works to include input and consider the needs of "Target Populations" in its evaluation of the community's needs, our advocacy efforts, and coordinating the delivery of services.
+The Older Americans and Older Californians acts define a number of "Target Populations" to include:

-- Low-income individuals with special emphasis on those who are frail, isolated, neglected, and/or exploited - · Ethnic minorities - · Limited English speakers - · Individuals residing in rural or isolated areas - Lesbian, Gay, Bisexual, Transgender, Queer/Questioning, Intersex, Asexual (LGBTQIA+) older adults - Individuals living with human immunodeficiency virus (HIV) or Acquired Immunodeficiency Syndrome (AIDS) or other chronic conditions
+- Low-income individuals with special emphasis on those who are frail, isolated, neglected, and/or exploited - Ethnic minorities - Limited English speakers - · Individuals residing in rural or isolated areas - Lesbian, Gay, Bisexual, Transgender, Queer/Questioning, Intersex, Asexual (LGBTQIA+) older adults - Individuals living with human immunodeficiency virus (HIV) or Acquired Immunodeficiency Syndrome (AIDS) or other chronic conditions